c2mon/c2mon/README.md

 See the current [reference docs][].

 ## Issue tracking
 All C2MON issues are tracked and maintained within the [CERN JIRA][] system.
-Unfortuntaly, users from outside are not allowed to create tickets in [CERN JIRA][], but you are welcome to open [GitHub issues][] or to send an email to c2mon-support@cern.ch.
+Unfortunetaly, users from outside are not allowed to create tickets in [CERN JIRA][], but you are welcome to open [GitHub issues][] or to send an email to c2mon-support@cern.ch.

 ## Release notes